evansolomon/scatter-py/README.md

 `git clone https://github.com/evansolomon/scatter.git`

-Scatter comes with only one useful file, appropriately named `scatter`.
-First, make sure that file is executable.

-`chmod +x scatter/scatter`

 To make Scatter useful, you will need access to the scatter command in your `PATH`.
 I like to symlink it to a common directory that I use for bin scripts.

 `ln -nfs $PWD/scatter/scatter /path/to/bin/scatter`